PakistanAI/Educational_guide/README.md

 #### [Deep Learning Specialization on Coursera by Andrew Ng](https://www.coursera.org/specializations/deep-learning)
 Access: Audit / Financial aid (2-3 weeks approval time) / Payment
 This specialisation (a sequence of many courses) is considered as a logical extension from [Andrew Ng's machine learning course](#machine-learning-on-coursera-by-andrew-ng) and is recognised as the best introduction to deep learning by the entire global community for its simplicity and concept-based learning.
+This specialisation contains 5 courses.
+Note: You will have to apply for financial aid for each individual course
 Advantages:
 - Andrew Ng dives into the algorithms used in machine learning by keeping mathematical involvement to a minimum whilst delivering all the intuition behind the mathematics used
 - Students are expected to code the machine learning algorithms themselves